johnjosephhorton/sharing/README.md

 Note that this repository does not contain the actual experimental data.
 To obtain the data, email me at `john.joseph.horton@gmail.com` and I will email you two small text files.
-These files have the information you need to download and unencrypt the experimental data.
+These files have the information you need to download and unencrypt the data.

 One you have the two files, the steps are: